creode-modules/laravel-account-approval/README.md

 ## Extending Middleware

 If you need to execute some custom functionality for the current website you can extend the `AccountActivated` middleware and override the `accountNotActivated` method.
-This will allow you to execute your custom functionality instead of the redirect.
+This will allow you to execute your custom functionality.
+The `unverifiedAccountRedirect` function can also be overridden to allow you to redirect to a custom route and set your own messaging/functionality.

 ```php
 namespace App\Http\Middleware;